angelinopersia/papofic/src/themes/README.md

 2. When you're done creating your thumbnail, click on **"Export"** and **"Download Low-Res Preview"**.

-3. Rename the exported PNG after your theme's name in _camelCase_, and drop it into `/src/thumbnails`.
+3. Rename the exported PNG after your theme's name in _lowerCamelCase_, and drop it into `/src/thumbnails`.

 4. Import it into `/src/thumbnails/index.ts`.

-The import must be named after your theme's name in _camelCase_.
+The import must be named after your theme's name in _lowerCamelCase_.

 5. Include the import in the constant object `thumbnails`.